-HIV stands for human immunodeficiency virus.
-It is contracted by sexual contact, contaminated blood, and mother-to-child transmission.It targets T lymphocytes, cells that are vital for a healthy immune system.
-HIV gradually weakens the immune system over the long term, and sufferers develop serious diseases, known as “opportunistic diseases” as they are caused by microorganisms that are harmless for those with a healthy immune system.
+Taking antiretroviral therapy during pregnancy can bring the rate of transmission to less than 1%.It targets T lymphocytes, cells that are vital for a healthy immune system.
+Without treatment, HIV gradually weakens the immune system, and sufferers develop serious diseases over the long term, known as “opportunistic diseases” as they are caused by microorganisms that are harmless for those with a healthy immune system.

 The clinical symptoms of HIV vary according to the different stages of the disease.
-The first stage is known as primary infection, when those infected may have no symptoms or may develop flu-like symptoms after an incubation period of several weeks (high fever, muscle pain, headaches, diarrhea).
+The first stage is known as primary infection, when those infected may have no symptoms or may develop flu-like symptoms after an incubation period of one to several weeks (high fever, muscle pain, headaches, diarrhea).

-If left untreated, the disease develops into acquired immunodeficiency syndrome, or AIDS, the final stage of HIV infection.
+If left untreated, the disease develops into Acquired Immunodeficiency Syndrome, or AIDS, the final stage of HIV infection.
 This stage is characterized by the emergence of “opportunistic” diseases, which take advantage of the weakened immune system.
 AIDS sufferers may contract any number of bacterial, fungal, and parasitic infections, as well as some cancers.

-Resistance to the virus in rare cases
+Strong control of the virus in rare cases

 Emergence in the 1980s